DiraGeoSystems/websiteAU/README.md

    and look into the console for errors and warnings.
 4. Git: review and commit your changes.
    Use a short but descriptive commit message.
-5. Git: push your commit(s) to GitHub.
-   GitHub will automatically publish the changes within a few minutes.
+5. Git: push your commit(s) to GitHub; it will automatically publish the changes within a few minutes.
 6. Test the published web site: navigate to
    <https://www.dirageosystems.ch> and review your changes
    with your Desktop browser and your mobile browser.

-## Content

-The “hamburger” symbol ☰ has Unicode 2630 (hex) or 9776 (dec).
-Use the entity `&#9776;` &#9776; or `&#x2630;` &#X2630; in HTML.

-First drafts of the Dira Logo were created on looka.com here:
-<https://looka.com/s/77498297>.
-The present version was drawn
-from scratch in Inkscape.

 ## Rechtliches